Subhashree-d/Contradoc-AI/README.md

 # ⚡ ContraDoc AI
 ### Multi-document Contradiction Finder using RAG

-> "Don't just answer questions — find where your sources disagree."

 # What it does
 Upload multiple PDFs and ask a question.
 ContraDoc AI finds where documents **contradict each other** using RAG pipeline.